-On the second Sunday of May, Mother’s Day is celebrated in most countries all over the world.
+On the second Sunday of May, most countries celebrate Mother’s Day.
 In almost all countries, the tradition is the same, but there are a few countries who do it a little differently.

 A Mother’s Day to Remember